Guide to the Harry Sheppard subpoena

 Acquisition note: This collection was purchased from eBay in 2005.

 Processing information: This collection was described by Jeffrey Sinnott in 2006.
-The collection was converted to current standard by Veronica Denison in 2014.
+The guide was converted to current standard by Veronica Denison in 2014.